 Above: Many dachshunds return to a happy and active lifestyle after treatment

 For information on how IVDD is diagnosed, including clinical signs (symptoms) and further imaging, click here.

 When considering whether or not to send your dog for spinal surgery, several factors need to be taken into account.
 These include how severely your dog is affected, other problems that your dog may have, your available budget, and time/ability to care for the dog during recovery.

-If your dog has IVDD, then how badly he’s affected makes a big difference to his prognosis (how likely he is to feel better and to walk again after treatment).
+Dogs that are affected very badly by IVDD are less likely to make a full recovery.
 Severity of the disease is worked out from the results of the vet’s clinical examination, and a grading system is sometimes used for this.

 Above: Clinical grading scheme chart for dogs with IVDD (this is for back problems, not for neck problems).
 For a closer look at the chart, please click here.
 This will open up a larger, printable version in a new window.

 Dogs with IVDD in their back can be grouped into three main categories, each with a different prognosis:

 a) Mildly-affected dogs who can walk a reasonable distance without falling over (grade 1-2; yellow on the chart above).
 For dogs that are able to walk, non-surgical treatment is usually a sensible option to start with.
 This is true even if the dog is quite ataxic (wobbly) when walking.
 If not referred for surgery, your dog should receive good-quality non-surgical treatment and should be checked regularly by the vet.
 If your IVDD dog can walk, click here for more information and advice.